 As I venture on my journey toward leanFIRE, which basically covers the bare minimum of my yearly spending, I continue to wonder if I can call it quits earlier.
-I have my days where I feel completely content, but the bad days can outweigh those days and send me into a spiral of deep questioning on the practicality of sitting behind a desk all day.
+There are day where I feel completely content, but the bad days can outweigh those days and send me into a spiral of deep questioning on the practicality of sitting behind a desk all day.

 Luckily, as a contractor, I don’t need to worry so much about those feelings lasting forever.
 This also paved a path to double my salary in less than a year.
 If the stress ever gets too high then I can just take a break after the project is over until I decide it’s time to go back – but I don’t want to worry about those feelings at all!